Dornavineeth/UnlearningFactory/docs/components.md

 To add a new dataset, we create a generic preprocessing handler and then configure it to create a dataset:

 ### Implement a handler
-We extend `torch.utils.data.Dataset` to implement Dataset handlers for loading and preprocessing data.
+Extend `torch.utils.data.Dataset` to to create dataset handlers for loading and preprocessing data.
 These are written in [`src/data`](../src/data/).
-A new dataset is instantiated by providing its parameters (dataset column, length etc) to an existing dataset handler.
+A new dataset would then instantiated by providing its parameters (dataset column, length etc) to an existing dataset handler.

-Example: defining a `PretrainingDataset` dataset handler to load long texts for pre-training style next token prediction.
+Example: defining a `PretrainingDataset` dataset handler to load texts for pre-training style next token prediction.

 ```python
 class PretrainingDataset(Dataset):